• home

 Location : Asti

-This morning, take a bus to the green hills of the nearby rural village of Castagnole Monferrato, where you’ll visit the home of a local winemaking family to sample their vintages.
+This morning, take a private vehicle to the green hills of the nearby rural village of Castagnole Monferrato, where you’ll visit the home of a local winemaking family to sample their vintages.
 The Ruche grape variety is unique to this region of Italy – it's grown in just seven small villages in the province of Asti and produces a ruby-red, intense and aromatic wine.
-You may even like the option to enjoy a home-cooked lunch in the village, before returning by bus back to Asti.
-The town of Asti, located in the Piedmont region, was one of the most important towns in medieval times, sitting on trade routes between Turin, Milan, and Genoa.
-Today, it’s best known as the home of some of the finest and most sought after wines in Europe – excellent reds and the sparkling white ‘spumante’.
-It's also the best place to find ‘tartufo’, or truffles – a distinctive regional delicacy.
+You may even like to treat yourself to a home-cooked lunch in the village, before returning to Asti.
+This town was one of the most important in medieval times, sitting on trade routes between Turin, Milan, and Genoa.
+Today, it’s best known as the home of some of the finest and most sought after wines in Europe.
+It's also the best place to find ‘tartufo’ (truffles).
 You may be lucky enough to be here on a market day, when the Piazza del Palio hosts the region’s largest open-air market.

 Day :10